Friday, 31 October 2014

 Friday, 3 October 2014

 Shinya Tsukamoto shoots Tokyo as a claustrophobic ruin unfit for human habitation.
 Tsukamoto's city is a series of tight, cluttered rooms filled with knotted wires and electronic bric-a-brac.
 Roofs seem far too low - Tsukamoto's characters are always stooping and crawling.
 They writhe and sweat profusely, the camera pushing in tight on their pained, dripping faces.
-In this sense Tetsuo: The Iron Man reminds me of Harlan Ellison's I Have No Mouth, and I Must Scream.
-Like Ellison's short story, Tetsuo features a handful of humans trapped in a vast mechanical landscape at the mercy of some sadistic higher being.
+In this sense Tetsuo: The Iron Man is reminiscent of Harlan Ellison's I Have No Mouth, and I Must Scream.
+Like Ellison's short story, Tetsuo features a handful of humans trapped in a vast mechanical landscape, suffering at the mercy of some sadistic higher being.